bravecorvus/prometheus/README.md

 ![Demo](assets/AtomicAlarmUI.PNG)

 The UI portion of this project consists of a Express NodeJS web server running on the Raspberry Pi which can be accessed on any internet capable browser.
 The core of this webserver is a simple RESTFULful web app server.js, which handles the root get request (e.g. 130.111.111:3000 where 130.111.111 is the IP address of the Raspberry Pi) by sending a simple HTML form (/public/index.html).
 At document load, the client side Javascript file replaces the values of the HTML template with the values stored in 4 JSON files which hold the configuration data for the 4 alarms (/public/json/alarm1.json ~ alarm4.json).
-When the user submits the form, the Express server handles the request as a put request, and reads in the form data through a NPM package, body-parser, and writes the updated information back to the configuration back to the alarm configuration JSON files, and reloads the page.
+When the user submits the form, the Express server handles the request as a put request, and reads in the form data through a NPM package, body-parser, and writes the updated information back to the alarm configuration JSON files, and reloads the page.

 A working model of the web interface can be found here: [Web Interface Showcase](https://atomicalarmui.herokuapp.com/)